malcolmhawes/QlikSenseCM2SaaS/Value Added Products.md

 However in Qlik Cloud, these capabilities are integrated experiences that are supporting a multitude of customer use cases - Qliks aim is not to directly replicate all Client Managed functionality in the same way necesarily.

+Qlik Cloud SaaS Capabilities that are relivant here include :

+Reporting from Qlik Cloud :

+- Qlik reporting tools let you summarize and share insights with other users using exported documents.

+Automated reporting using the Qlik Reporting Service :

+- You can create automated multi-page PDF reports based on a Qlik Sense app using the Qlik Reporting Service and Qlik Application Automation.
+Recipients can receive complex, scheduled reports, even if they do not have access to Qlik Sense.
+Get started with a report template, or create a fully custom automation.

+Creating a Qlik Reporting Service report :

+- The Qlik Reporting Service connector blocks let you quickly and easily build customized, multi-page reports based on app sheets.
+This topic shows you how to use each of the reporting blocks to build reports.
+By the end of this topic, you'll be able to generate single-page reports based on an app sheet, generate multi-page reports, and generate customized reports with different selections applied to different sheets.

+You should be familiar with Qlik Application Automation to create a Qlik Reporting Service report.

+Monitoring data with alerts :

+- Detect outliers and anomalies in your data quickly with alerts, without the need to open the app.
+You define conditions based on measures or dimensions of the data that you want to monitor.
+When the conditions are met, a notification with a preview of the data is sent to you.

+Scheduling reports with subscriptions :

+- Subscription reports let you schedule recurring emails containing a PDF of your preferred sheets or chart.
+You can set your desired filters and have a PDF report with the newest data delivered to your inbox at a scheduled time.
+For example, you could receive overnight order information in an email every morning.
+You can edit subscriptions you own at any time.